wooogler/assets/03_Communication.md

 # Zoom

-Echolab uses Microsoft Teams as the standard platform for conducting online meetings.
+Echolab uses Zoom as the standard platform for conducting online meetings.
 Install the software and be familiar with it.
 It has many convenience functions (sharing screen, whiteboard, recording, etc.)

 # Google Drive